tower1ight/World/Misc/Letter to Patricia.md

-Hey, I'm not sure why I've taken so long to write this, I think a number of reasons can be highlighted but chief among them is an inability to simplify  a lot of the information and personal ex
+Hey, I'm not sure why I've taken so long to write this, I think a number of reasons can be highlighted but chief among them is an inability to simplify important concepts that have come to mean a lot to me.
+Do I try to explain terms